sybrew/the-seo-framework/readme.txt

 	* The (social/logo) image select/change button now updates its text on manual input accordingly.
 	* You can now tap a tooltip-handler inside a label or link without accidentally activating the label, activating a button, or following the link.
 A second tap will propagate as a regular click.
 	* The description generator can now intelligently strip nested HTML elements.
+	* We normalized entity escaping for titles and descriptions, so you should now always see their output as intended on the edit-screens.
+	* When (single/double/triple) clicking on a title's prefix or additions hover element, the focus ring of the title input no longer flickers.
+Instead, it remains solidly focussed.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.